schneebergerlab/AMPRIL-genomes/README.md

 # Overview
-These scripts are used for the project of seven Arabidopsis thaliana genomes assembly, annotation and comparisons.
+These scripts are used for the project of seven Arabidopsis thaliana genomes
+	Protein-coding gene annotation
+	Pan-genome construction
+	Structural variation calling
+	Synteny diversity analysis

 All related raw reads, assembly, annotation results can be freely accessed in 1001 Genomes Project website https://1001genomes.org/data/MPIPZ/MPIPZJiao2020/releases/current/